 Once the total value of the business has been calculated, the net tangible assets are deducted from the total, leaving the goodwill figure.

-Lee Goldstein has valued over $350,000,000 worth of businesses.
+Lee Goldstein has valued over $3.2 billion worth of businesses and intellectual property.
 He is frequently used as an expert witness by Lawyers and Solicitors in Family Law Cases, and in the Supreme Court.
 Very few business valuers (if any) have the qualifications, experience, and knowledge that Lee has gained over the past 30 years.